portainer/kubernetes-beta/README.md

 # Roadmap

-More information about our plan to support Kubernetes inside Portainer in the [Kubernetes roadmap](https://github.com/portainer/kubernetes-roadmap/projects/1).
+More information about our plan to support Kubernetes inside Portainer in our [Kubernetes roadmap](https://github.com/portainer/kubernetes-roadmap/projects/1).

+Feel free to contribute in there too !

 # Why is it not open-source?